seatable/seatable-release/README.md

 To prepare a new release, you can use these steps:

 - Clone this repository & Checkout a new branch with the Naming Convention `v*.*.*` (e.g. `v4.1.9`)
+- Use compose-var.py to check variables in the release/.yml files
 - Make changes, commit and push your changes
 - Create a pull request
 - All files in the 'release/' directory will be uploaded to the release as the tarbal <seatbale-compose.tar.gz> and the release will be tagged with the branchname / version